Ttxman/NanoTrans/README.md

 #Warnings!!!
-1. Automatic versioning is broken by the transition from SVN to GIT.
-2. Updater and Update Builder is not working because 1
-3. Installer was removed due to severe changes in project structure
-4. You can currently download (from settings) only czech spellchecker definitions (for other languages you have to   download it manually and load zip)
+1. You can currently download (from settings) only czech spellchecker definitions (for other languages you have to   download it manually and load zip)

 #Todo